Proceeds from the sale of this book support the preservation of Our Lady of Victory Chapel.

 Illustrated with rich and lavish photos, this book brings her legacy — and our beautiful chapel — to life.

 Chapel scholar and sleuth Mary Ann Brenden is a consociate member of the Sisters of St. Joseph of Carondelet, St. Paul Province, and a former associate professor of social work.
 (She retired in spring 2017, after teaching at St. Catherine University for 35 years.)
 She earned her B.S. at Cornell University and M.S.W from the University of Minnesota, Duluth.

 In addition to the history of Our Lady of Victory Chapel, her teaching and research interests focus on social policy, history and philosophy of social work and social justice.
 She is a recognized leader — at St. Kate's and among social work educators nationally — for her work on integrating Catholic Social Teaching into the curriculum.

 Mary Ann has earned numerous University awards, including the Bonnie Jean Kelly and Joan Kelly Faculty Excellence Award, the Myser Award for Teaching Excellence and the Faculty of the Year Award.
 In 2009, she received the Paul and Sheila Wellstone Social Justice Award from the National Association of Social Workers, Minnesota Chapter.

-Buy your copy here — or at St. Kate's Bookstore.
+Buy your copy at the St. Kate's Bookstore.

 Proceeds support the preservation of Our Lady of Victory Chapel.

 Whatever the occasion, Our Lady of Victory speaks to the heart and spirit in each of us.

 Visit the Chapel in person for Sunday Mass or daily prayer and reflection — or reserve it for your wedding or special event.